Thomas M. MorrowSenior Counsel

-- Argued four Markman hearings.
+- Argued at four Markman hearings.

 - Obtained a pay-nothing dismissal with prejudice (pre-Markman) for an oilfield defendant in the Eastern District of Texas.

-- Drafted and prosecuted patent applications in a variety of technologies, including oil field drilling, cementing and stimulation, catalyst formulations used in manufacturing polyethylene, tissue-engineering scaffolds, bone replacement materials, and intraocular devices.
+- Drafted and prosecuted patent applications in a variety of technologies, including oil field drilling, cementing and stimulation; catalyst formulations used in manufacturing polyethylene, tissue-engineering scaffolds, bone-replacement materials and intraocular devices.

 - Represented several companies in trade secret litigation.